Crazy in Love: Music and lyrics

 According to Natalie Nichols of the Los Angeles Times, the lyrics of "Crazy in Love" reference a state of romantic obsession.
 Beyoncé said that the song talks "about how, when you are falling in love, you do things that are out of character and you do not really care because you are just open."
-Anthony DeCurtis of Rolling Stone wrote that "Crazy in Love" has "such a cauldron of energy," that Beyoncé sounds "loose and sexy," gripped by emotions she "can neither understand nor control."
+Anthony DeCurtis of Rolling Stone wrote that "Crazy in Love" has "such a cauldron of energy" that Beyoncé sounds "loose and sexy," gripped by emotions she "can neither understand nor control."
 The lyrics are composed in the traditional verse-chorus form.
-Jay Z opens the song with a brief spoken verse-rap, containing the lyrics: "Yes!
+Jay-Z opens the song with a brief spoken verse-rap, containing the lyrics: "Yes!
 So crazy right now.
 Most incredibly, it's your girl, B. It's your boy, Young.
 You ready?"
-After Beyoncé delivers the "uh-oh, uh-oh" catchphrase, Jay Z continues the monologue.
+After Beyoncé delivers the "uh-oh, uh-oh" catchphrase, Jay-Z continues the monologue.
 Beyoncé begins the first verse, followed with the whistle-backed chorus.
 She repeats the "uh-oh, uh-oh" phrase, leading to the second verse.
-The chorus follows, giving way to the second verse-rap which contains the lyrics: "Jay Z in the range, crazy and deranged [...]
+The chorus follows, giving way to the second verse-rap which contains the lyrics: "Jay-Z in the range, crazy and deranged [...]
 I been iller than chain smokers, how you think I got the name 'Hova', I been real and the game's over".
 The song continues to the bridge, singing: "I'm not myself, lately I'm foolish, I don't do this, / I've been playing myself, baby, I don't care / 'Cuz your love's got the best of me, / And baby, you're making a fool of me, / You got me sprung and I don't care who sees."
 She then sings the chorus again and the song fades out with the horns.

 Release

-"Crazy in Love" was first released for digital download via iTunes Store in the United States on May 14, 2003.
+"Crazy in Love" was first released for digital download via the iTunes Store in the United States on May 14, 2003.
 It was then sent to rhythmic contemporary, contemporary hit radio, and urban contemporary radio stations in the United States on the week of May 18, 2003.
-In the United Kingdom, it was released for digital download via iTunes Store on May 20, 2003.
-Notably, the song was also fairly successful as a ringtone among cell phone users across the United States.
+In the United Kingdom, it was released for digital download via the iTunes Store on May 20, 2003.
+The song was also fairly successful as a ringtone among cell phone users across the United States.
 The song was released as a CD single in Ireland and Switzerland, and as a digital EP in Germany on June 20, 2003.
 "Crazy in Love" was released as a maxi single in Germany on June 30, 2003, and in Australia on July 7, 2003.
 The song was issued as a CD single in the United Kingdom on June 30, 2003.
 "Crazy in Love" was released as a digital EP in several European countries, including Austria, Belgium, Denmark, Finland, Italy, the Netherlands, Norway, and Sweden on July 8, 2003.
 This digital EP was also available in Canada and Ireland on July 8, 2003.
 On July 22, 2003, two remixes–one from Rockwilder and the other from Adam 12–were released in the United States.